sinan-ozel/cloud-volume-actions/README.md

    - Ensures volume is in available state

 2. **Snapshot & Destroy:**
-   - Creates snapshot(s) of all matching volumes
-   - Deletes volumes after successful snapshot
+   - **AWS:** Creates snapshot(s) of all matching volumes, then deletes volumes after successful snapshot
+   - **Exoscale:** Not supported - snapshots are deleted with volumes.
+Use `snapshot-volume` action instead
-   - Preserves snapshots for future restoration
+   - Preserves snapshots for future restoration (AWS only)

+3. **Snapshot Only (Exoscale):**
+   - Creates snapshot(s) without deleting volumes
+   - Safe way to backup Exoscale volumes
+   - Volumes remain active after snapshot creation

 ### Snapshot Management